canonical/starbase/docs/release-notes/index.rst

 major releases"> of Starcraft. <Optional: "We forward-port changes in older releases to the latest release, if they're compatible.">

+Starcraft is released when it achieves development milestones in its product lifecycle.
+It doesn't follow a predefined release cadence.

-Starcraft is released according to the Semantic Versioning 2.0.0 scheme with numbers for major, minor, and patch versions.
+Starcraft release naming follows the Semantic Versioning 2.0.0 scheme with numbers for major, minor, and patch versions.

 .. list-table::